marcjourdan/marcjourdan/content/home/teaching.md

 # Order that this section appears on the page.
 weight: 50

-title: Teaching
+title: "Teaching"
-subtitle: ''
+subtitle: ""

 content:
   # Page type to display.
 E.g. post, event, publication...
-  page_type: "teaching"
+  page_type: teaching
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria